Fourth wall: Television

 The Netflix series A Series of Unfortunate Events, based on Daniel Handler's book series of the same name, incorporates some of the narrative elements from the books by having Lemony Snicket as a narrator character (played by Patrick Warburton) speaking directly to the television viewer that frequently breaks the fourth wall to explain various literary wordplay in a manner similar to the book's narration.
-The protagonist of Fleabag also uses frequently the technique to provide exposition, internal monologues, and a running commentary to the audience.
+The protagonist of Fleabag also frequently uses the technique to provide exposition, internal monologues, and a running commentary to the audience.

-Every episode of the sitcom Saved by the Bell breaks the fourth wall with an introduction by the character Zack Morris.
+Every episode of the sitcom Saved by the Bell breaks the fourth wall during the introduction by the character Zack Morris.
 Most episodes have several other fourth wall breaks.
 This is similar to how The Fresh Prince of Bel-Air, Clarissa Explains It All and Malcolm in the Middle use fourth wall breaks to set up stories or have characters comment on situations.
+Showtime's Shameless has a main character breaking the fourth wall at every episode's beginning to deliberately criticize and threaten the viewers to emphasize the morally deficient plots and characters likely in an deliberate attempt to turn away any naïve viewers to maintain the exclusiveness of the series, only to add to its popularity.

 Furthermore, breaking the fourth wall can also be used in meta-referencing in order to draw attention to or invite reflection about a specific in-universe issue.
-An example of this is in the very first episode of the final season of the show Attack on Titan, where a newly introduced character, Falco Grice, starts to hallucinate about events that took place in the last 3 seasons.
+An example of this is in the first episode of the final season of the show Attack on Titan, where a newly introduced character, Falco Grice, starts to hallucinate about events that took place in the last 3 seasons.
 This literary device utilises self-referencing to trigger media-awareness in the recipient, used to signpost the drastic shift in perspective from the Eldian to the Marleyan side, and can be employed in all sorts of media.

 The use of breaking the fourth wall in television has sometimes been unintentional.
-In the Doctor Who episode "The Caves of Androzani", the character of Morgus frequently breaks the fourth wall when he is alone in his office.
-This was due to actor John Normington misunderstanding a stage direction.
-But the episode's director, Graeme Harper, felt that this helped increase dramatic tension, and decided not to reshoot the scenes.
+In the Doctor Who episode "The Caves of Androzani", the character of Morgus looks directly at the camera when thinking aloud.
+This was due to actor John Normington misunderstanding a stage direction, but the episode's director, Graeme Harper, felt that this helped increase dramatic tension, and decided not to reshoot the scenes.

-In video games
+Interactive children's show characters also commonly break the fourth wall to "help" the audience with the episodes of the shows.